AdrienVannson/doreisa-internship/report/report.typ

 Ray's scheduler is distributed: each node of the Ray cluster is able to schedule new tasks.
 This allows tasks to create subtasks efficiently, without having to contact a centralized scheduler as in Dask.
 Contrary to Dask, no description of the full task graph is available ahead of the execution.

-Ray's API is lower level than Dask's: it doesn't include convenient abstractions such as distributed arrays and DataFrames.
+Ray's API is lower level than Dask's: it does not include convenient abstractions such as distributed arrays and DataFrames.

 The following sections briefly introduce the main abstractions provided by Ray: object references, tasks and actors.
 Ray also provides advanced options to choose how tasks are scheduled, the lifetime of actors, support asynchronous code with `asyncio`, etc, but introducing them is out of the scope of this report.